 That being said, my girls are also involved in volleyball, dance, softball, gymnastics, and cheer, all while maintaining straight As, which is why everything is a family effort.

 When the idea of showing pigs came up, of course, we were adding "just one more thing," However, it has ended up being SO much more than that.
-We raise these pigs from babies, take care of them everyday, walk them for exercise, learn how to feed them, and ultimately let go.
+We raise these pigs from babies, take care of them every day, walk them for exercise, learn how to feed them, and ultimately let go.
 This experience has been the best life lesson our children could have ever had.

 Wait, Did You Say Letting Go?

 Yes, we watch these boys go to market after we have raised and cared for them.
-It is never easy for us and we do mourn them.
-The first year was the hardest, it gets easier from there.
+It is never easy for us, and we do mourn them.
+The first year was the hardest, and it gets easier from there.
 My daughters understand that a barrow will never quit growing and will eventually become miserable.
 He has a purpose in life; to feed and nourish.

-Through selling they are also learning about agribusiness and managing money.
+Through selling, they are also learning about agribusiness and managing money.
 They have to track how much money went into the pig and how much they get back.
 Our family has a system where they get to keep the money they get from selling.
 We started a special savings account for this purpose.
 They only use it to purchase new pigs or anything related to showing they might want.
 Mom and dad foot the bill for everything else.
-Our hope is that they will have a decent amount of money for a vehicle and/or college.
+We hope that they will have a decent amount of money for a vehicle and/or college.

 In the Show Ring

 Our kiddos practice for months before it's time to show.
-During the school year they work the pigs once per day and when school is out they practice twice per day.
+During the school year, they work the pigs once per day, and when school is out, they practice twice per day.
 This builds muscle on the pigs and allows the girls to work on their show skills.
-Aside from showing for the pigs to be judged they also do showmanship.
+Aside from showing for the pigs to be judged, they also do showmanship.
 Showmanship is when the showman is being judged.
 The judge looks to make sure the showman knows what he or she is doing.
-They have to know where they can touch the pig with the show stick, not to block the judges view and to make eye contact with the judge just to name a few.
+They have to know where they can touch the pig with the show stick, not to block the judge's view and to make eye contact with the judge just to name a few.
 The one thing you can't account for is the number of pigs and other showman in the ring.

-Showing pigs: A Showmanship Class
+Showing Pigs: A Showmanship Class

 To show or not to show....